 Several projects have been developed or are in the process of being developed to address the needs of the SRT.
-These projects included the following: raised pavement marker replacement, erosion repair, concrete pavement repair.
+These projects included the following: raised pavement marker replacement; Segments 1 and 2 mainlane and frontage road sign replacement; bridge bent cap sealing; erosion mitigation; concrete pavement and median repairs on frontage roads; Segments 1, 2, and 3 frontage road restriping; and Segment 1 and 2 overhead and small sign replacement.

 Most observations made on the SRT are included under routine maintenance.
-These include: pavement edge drop offs, missing delineation, broken curbs, barrier spalling and erosion.
+These include: pavement edge drop offs, and missing delineation and erosion.

-It is recommended that the following be monitored for future deterioration: erosion near columns and near abutment riprap; bridge beam end spalling.
+It is recommended that the following be monitored for future deterioration: bridge beam end spalling.